vert-x/mod-mongo-persistor/README.md

 An example would be:

     {
-        "action": "collectionStats",
+        "action": "collection_stats",
         "collection": "items"
     }

 This will return the statistics for the items collection within the db.

-When collectionStats completes successfully, a reply message is sent back to the sender with the following data:
+When collection_stats completes successfully, a reply message is sent back to the sender with the following data:

     {
         "status": "ok",